The Hoof Makes the Horse #TRFfarrierfund

 About the TRF Farrier Fund

-The well-known phrase “No hoof, no horse” dates back to at least Shakespeare’s day; a book was published with this title in England in 1751; and many claim it was first coined by the ancient Greeks… but there’s no argument around the world and across the broadest reach of horse-lovers everywhere that a horse’s health is tied directly to the health of its hooves.
-Across our nation-wide herd, our 19 farms, and 7 TRF Second Chances Programs, the TRF relies on the expertise, caring and hard work of dozens of dedicated farriers (otherwise known as Blacksmiths) to tend to the four fragile feet of our aging equine athletes.
+There’s no argument around the world and across the broadest reach of horse-lovers everywhere that a horse’s health is tied directly to the health of its hooves.
+Across the nation, the TRF relies on the expertise, caring and hard work of dozens of dedicated farriers (otherwise known as Blacksmiths) to tend to the four fragile feet of our aging equine athletes.

 This amazing team of equine podiatrists help us and our herd all year long, through all weather and all seasons.
 As we rally our friends of the TRF Herd today, we will be sharing our heartfelt thanks to this extraordinary group of “heroes for the horses” whose hard work is at the heart at of our mission.
 It is our donors, like you, who enable us to provide this quality of care with each of our horses.
 We are thankful to you for this support!